bloominstituteoftechnology/front-end-project-week/README.md

 * [ ] Fill in the ```To Do``` list with the MVP features listed below
 * [ ] Fill in the ```backlog``` list with all the extra features listed below
 * [ ] Share your board with the Project Manager that has been assigned to you.
 If you have not been assigned yet, reach out to your lead TA for guidance.
+* [ ] Add your Trello URL to your project's README.md file.
+Commit the change, push it to your repository & submit a pull request

 ## MVP Features:
 * [ ] Display a list of notes